Mexico Road Trip: All You Need To Know About Driving in Mexico

-- Drivers license of registered owner (original and 1 copy).
+- Drivers license of the registered owner (original and 1 copy).

 - Mexico Tourist Card you received when you crossed the border

-At the border the owner of the car/bike gains entry at immigration, their passport is stamped and they are given a Mexico Tourist Card.
-The owner is required to obtain a temporary import permit for the vehicle as well.
+At the border the owner of the vehicle gains entry at immigration, their passport is stamped and they are given a Mexico Tourist Card.
+The owner of the vehicle may also be required to obtain a Temporary Import Permit for the vehicle as well.

-Insurance is mandatory in Mexico, and you will have problems with the Police if you don’t purchase it.
-You can buy it at the border, or many companies exist online that piggy-back on your insurance from the United States of America
+Insurance is mandatory in Mexico, and you will have problems with the police if you don’t purchase it.
+You can buy it at the border, or many companies exist online that piggy-back on your USA car insurance.

 - ICI Insurance Agency